 Debt negotiation, commonly referred to as debt settlement or debt relief, is considered a specialty service mostly offered to people who “fall out” of a debt consolidation program, can’t make the minimum payment of a debt consolidation program, or have large outstanding debts on which they haven’t paid in the past 3 months.
 The main benefit of a debt negotiation service is that clients usually only pay around 50% of the amount they owe to their creditors.

 Once you sign up for a debt negotiation program you stop making payments to your creditors (if you were making payments).
 No payments are made to your creditors during your participation in the program.
 The debt negotiation company then either takes monthly payments from you, which it stores up in a holding account, or it has you store up the money in your own account.
-During this process of accumulation, the debt negotiation company is handling your creditor calls and negotiating with your creditors for a lower payoff amount.
+During this process of accumulation, the debt negotiation company is handling your creditor calls and negotiating with your creditors for a lower payoff amounts.

 Debt settlement or negotiation can severely damage your credit.
 Many creditors will immediately forward your account to their legal department for collections and clients may find themselves faced with judgments, liens, and even garnishments.
 Even though it is rare, if the creditor never agrees to settle, you end up with bad credit and in worse shape than where you were before.
 To offset the bad credit problem, there are some settlement companies who include a credit repair service for a fee that will remove the negative items which were caused by the program.